kblomqvist/yasha/README.md

 As it can be seen the file is standard Python, although the file extension is not `.py`.
 Furthermore, notice that the functions intended to work as a filter has to be prefixed by `filter_`.
 Similarly test functions has to be prefixed by `test_`.

+And here is shown how these would be used within a template.

 ```jinja
 {{ pub_date|datetimeformat }}
 {{ pub_date|datetimeformat('%d-%m-%Y') }}